JustJunior82/UDP-dating-35L/backend/README.md

 **Returns:**
 - A JSON response indicating success or failure (e.g., invalid email, duplicate user or email, failed MongoDB action).

+## POST /api/login

+Login an existing user and get an access token.

+**Parameters:**
+- `username` (str): The username for the existing user.
+- `password` (str): The password for the existing user.

+**Returns:**
+- An error code
+- If successful,
+  - access-token: Generated access token.
+  - expired: POSIX timestamp indicating when access token expires.

+## PUT /api/regenerate_token

+Regenerate a token given a username and previous issued access token.

+**Parameters:**
+- `username` (str): The username for the existing user.
+- `access_token` (str): The valid access token for the existing user.

+**Returns:**
+- An error code
+- If successful,
+  - access-token: Generated access token.
+  - expired: POSIX timestamp indicating when access token expires.

+## GET /api/validate_token

+Validate a token given a username and access token.

+**Parameters:**
+- `username` (str): The username for the existing user.
+- `access_token` (str): The valid access token for the existing user.

+**Returns:**
+- An error code

 ## BUILD ##

 Given the right dependencies have been installed, putting the working directory in "api" and executing "python3 main.py" should run the server on port 12345.